Frequently Asked Questions about Office of Sponsored Programs (OSP) RCR Workshops

 Q: Should doctoral students attend the workshops?

 A: The workshops do NOT satisfy the in-person training requirement for doctoral students.
 Doctoral students must adhere to the same in-person training requirement delineated in the Georgia Tech RCR Academic Policy for Doctoral Students, which involves completing PHIL 6000 or another approved RCR doctoral course.
 Additional in-person RCR training is not required for compliance as long as the training can be completed within one year of being appointed to an applicable project.
-Doctoral students admitted prior to Fall 2011 should contact OSP if they need to discuss other options for satisfying the in-person training requirement.
+Doctoral students who have a catalog year prior to 2011-12 should contact OSP via the RCR Contact Request form if they need to discuss other options for satisfying the in-person training requirement.

 Q: If I have already completed RCR training in the past, is retraining required?